theforeman/foreman-documentation/README.md

 ## Static Site

 The landing page for [docs.theforeman.org](https://docs.theforeman.org) is available as a generated static site.
+The static content is always built from the `master` branch.
 See README in the web/ subdirectory for more information.

 * [web](web/README.md)

+## Testing locally

+To build both static site and guides for easy local testing, there is the global `Makefile` in the root directory with the following targets:

+* `html`: builds HTML guides with all contexts (foreman, debian, katello)
+* `web`: builds static site using the `nanoc` tool
+* `compile`: compiles all content into a single directory `./result`
+* `serve`: serves the result directory via a python web server (the default target)

+To test the whole site locally, perform `make` command and open up `http://localhost:5000`.
+It builds all contexts so the initial build can be slow, make sure to use `-j` option for faster builds on modern multi-core machines.
+Stable versions are symlink to the nightly (current) version, this can cause issues for deleted (or renamed) guides.

 ## Deployment